Gerardo-Manzanarez-Villasana/Galicia-Perez_etal/README.md

 Hello everyone

-This database is part of the work done by Galicia-Perez et al 2023.
+This database is part of the work done by Galicia-Pérez et al 2023.

-These data correspond to the morphology of cladodes and flowers of four species of wild nopales (Opuntia sp.) taken in Cadereyta de Montes, Queretaro, Mexico.
+These data correspond to the morphology of cladodes and flowers of four species of wild nopales (Opuntia sp.) taken in Cadereyta de Montes, Querétaro, Mexico.

 The species are: Opuntia robusta H.L.
 Wendl. ex Pfeiff, Opuntia tomentosa Salm-Dyck, Opuntia cantabrigiensis Lynch and Opuntia streptacantha Lem.